Email Us Today! contact@umonics.sg

 Structured conversations are conversations that are guided by an adult or teacher.
 These conversations can be about a specific topic or subject, and they provide preschoolers with opportunities to practice their communication and language skills in a more structured setting.
 This activity helps in developing language skills by providing preschoolers with opportunities to practice their speaking and listening skills.
 It also promotes social competence by encouraging preschoolers to engage in conversation and take turns.

 Structured conversations provide an opportunity for preschoolers to learn from others and develop their critical thinking skills.
 Preschoolers learn to express their thoughts and ideas clearly, listen actively, and respond appropriately, which enhances their social competence.
-As preschoolers engage in structured conversations, they develop their language skills and become more confident and effective communicators.
+Furthermore, as preschoolers engage in structured conversations, they develop their language skills and become more confident and effective communicators.

 IV.
 Songs and Rhymes